 4. Creating Fantasy Worlds.
 Pupils conjure up a believable fantasy world.
 A fun, illuminating session that is all about how to make the fantastical credible.

-5. Descriptive writing.
+5. Great descriptive writing.
 Looking to unlock the descriptive gene in your students?
 Hands-on exercises to get them excited about their own prose.

 6. The 4 Great Stories explores repeated archetypes in fiction (such as the Dream Come True, Overcoming the Monster and Character Transformation).
 I use the students’ own favourite books to explore how archetypes can make their own fiction far more powerful.
 Sounds dry, but in fact works fantastically well with KS2 as well as KS3 and upwards.

-7. Tell me a picture is for younger students (KS1 and lower KS2).
+7. Create me a Witch! is for younger students (KS1 and lower KS2).
 I use ideas from my Doomspell novel to stimulate the visual imaginations of the children.
 They go on to create their own personal images, which become the basis for an exercise in expressive descriptive writing.

 8. Humour.
 A fun session for students Years 1-4 where we write humorous descriptions and think about what makes readers laugh.